mongodb/docs/mongodb/source/administration/monitoring.rst

 help reduce the number of page faults.
-If this is not possible, for some deployments consider increasing the size of your :term:`replica set` and distribute read operations to :term:`secondary` nodes; for other deployments, add :term:`shards` to a :term:`shard cluster` to distribute load among MongoDB instances.
+If this is not possible, for some deployments consider increasing the size of your :term:`replica set` and distribute read operations to :term:`secondary` nodes; for other deployments, add one or more :term:`shards <shard>` to a :term:`shard cluster` to distribute load among MongoDB instances.

 Number of Connections
 ~~~~~~~~~~~~~~~~~~~~~